 The humble Amaranth leaves are witnessing a resurgence in their popularity after research has found them to be packed with essential vitamins and nutrients.
 Not just the leaves, even the seeds of this plant are a necessary source of gluten-free protein.
 Part of the tropical climates, it can be found in all regions of our country.
 The leaves are green, gold, purple or red depending on the area where it grows and is sold as chaulai in the country.

-Health Benefits of Amaranth Leaves
+Health Benefits Of Amaranth Leaves

-- Storehouse of Nutrients
+Storehouse of Nutrients

 Amaranth leaves are a storehouse of essential phytonutrients and antioxidants which help to reduce inflammation in the body and provide an extra boost of nutrition to one’s health.

-- Low in Calories
+Low in Calories

 100gms of Amaranth leaves carry only unbelievably light baggage of just 23 calories.
 Traces of fat and absolutely no cholesterol make them a healthy go-to food option, especially those who are watching their weight or who want to reduce.

-- High in Fiber
+High in Fiber

-- Good for Anemics
+Good For Anemics

 Here is another reason why you should make amaranth leaves a regular part of your diet.
 These leafy greens are rich in vitamin C. having 100gms of the leaves will meet 70% of your daily requirement for vitamin C. This vitamin is a water-soluble vitamin and is needed for fighting off infections and for quicker wound healing.
-It also helps reduce the effect of free radicals in the environment which are responsible for aging and many types of cancer.
+It also helps to reduce the effect of free radicals in the environment which are responsible for ageing and many types of cancer.

-- Rich in Vitamin A
+Rich In Vitamin A

-- Rich in Vitamin K
+Rich In Vitamin K

-- Rich in B Vitamins
+Rich In B Vitamins

 Amaranth leaves are replete with vitamins of the B group.
 Folates, riboflavin, niacin, thiamin, vitamin B6 and others are all found in these leafy greens.
 They help prevent birth defects in newborn babies and are needed for optimal mental and physical health.

-- Rich in Potassium
+Rich In Potassium

 The leaves of this wonder plant are full of potassium.
 The element is needed for good cardiac health.
 Potassium is necessary for creating a balanced cellular fluid environment.
 It also controls the heart rate in the human body.

-- Amaranth is Gluten-free
+Amaranth is Gluten-free

-The seeds of amaranth plant are used as a grain and can be ground to be made into flour.
+The seeds of the amaranth plant are used as a grain and can be ground to be made into flour.
 This is a protein-rich flour that is entirely gluten-free, so it is incredibly beneficial for those who have gluten intolerance.

-- Rich in Protein
+Rich In Protein

-- Amaranth Leaves Have Lysine
+Amaranth Leaves Have Lysine

 Amaranth leaves have lysine, an essential amino acid that is needed for energy production and absorption of calcium.
 It also promotes hair growth and good skin.
-Those who suffer from hair loss or graying will benefit significantly from eating amaranth leaves.
+Those who suffer from hair loss or greying will benefit significantly from eating amaranth leaves.

-- Reduces Bad Cholesterol
+Reduces Bad Cholesterol

-- Rich in Calcium
+Rich In Calcium

 Amaranth leaves are rich in calcium and thus are beneficial for those who are suffering from osteoporosis and other bone health problems related to deficiency of calcium.

-- Easy to Digest
+Easy To Digest

 Amaranth leaves and grains are known as a superfood because they are beneficial for almost every organ of the body.
 It is easy to incorporate them in the diet as they taste well as a stir-fry or when combined with lentils.
 Rich in protein, calcium, iron, copper, essential vitamins, magnesium, zinc and manganese, the humble amaranth has more to offer than the other leafy green vegetables.
 Copper and manganese are used for their antioxidative properties in the body.
 Copper is essential to produce red blood cells.
-Zinc is needed for proper growth and maintenance, for digestion and the development of the human body.
+Zinc is needed for proper growth and maintenance, digestion and the development of the human body.
 Choose a fresh bunch of this vegetable this winter and enjoy its health benefits.